A single mother and program coordinator at Harvard, Kio bet on herself to reach her full potential.

 “I didn’t see myself at a dental office for the rest of my life; the work didn’t excite me anymore,” she said.
 “It was the hardest decision, but it was a short-term sacrifice for long-term success.
 I’m so glad I took the risk.”

-At Year Up, Kio specialized in Project Management Support, learning project management techniques, analytical frameworks, and project management tools such as Gantt charts and Microsoft Project.
+At Year Up, Kio specialized in Project Management Support, where she received training in project management techniques, analytical frameworks, and project management tools such as Gantt charts and Microsoft Project.
 She also developed her business communication skills, such as email etiquette, public speaking, building relationships with managers and teams, and following up on meetings and tasks.

-Those business communication skills, along with Kio’s grit and resilience and a tight-knit support network, formed the foundation of her work at one of the most prestigious universities in the world.
+Those business communication skills she developed during project management training, along with Kio’s grit and resilience and a tight-knit support network, formed the foundation of her work at one of the most prestigious universities in the world.
 As an executive education intern at Harvard, she put a priority on making connections and staying organized: writing everything down on “millions of sticky notes,” keeping her calendar up-to-date, and setting reminders.

 “I worked my butt off.
 It was really challenging,” Kio said.
 “Taking the train two hours each way, surviving off of a stipend, and giving my all to this opportunity while holding a family together, there were days that I wanted to quit.
 I felt inadequate for my position.
 But I had everyone—my internship rep, my coach, my supervisor—call me and say that you’re enough, you’re here for a reason, and you’re doing great.”